Deaths-Door/astroplayer-kt/README.md

 gradle astroplayer-core:publishToMavenLocal astroplayer-ui:publishToMavenLocal
 ```

 By running these tasks, you'll deploy the respective modules to your local Maven repository, making them readily available for your project's development and testing purposes.

+For comprehensive instructions, refer to the Gradle [documentation](https://docs.gradle.org/current/userguide/publishing_maven.html) on publishing to Maven repositories.

 **Installation:**